Exact results for boundaries and domain walls in 2d supersymmetric theories

 There are two broad motivations for studying the hemisphere partition function.
 The first is the study of D-branes in Calabi-Yau manifolds, with applications to mirror symmetry, Gromov-Witten invariants, D-brane stability, string phenomenology, etc. In such contexts the two dimensional theory describes the worldsheet of a superstring, and one is especially interested in theories that flows to a non-linear sigma model with target space a compact Calabi-Yau.
 Generically such a theory possesses no flavor symmetries.
 The hemisphere partition function depends analytically on the complexified FI parameters, which we collectively denote as $t$ and use to parametrize the K\"ahler moduli space.
 The second motivation, the main one for us, is to study the dynamics of the two-dimensional quantum field theory in its own right.
 It is known that ${\cal N}=(2,2)$ theories are closely related to integrable models \refs{\NekrasovUH,\NekrasovUI}.
 Such a theory also arises as the defining theory for a surface operator embedded in a four-dimensional theory \GaiottoFS.
 It is natural to turn on twisted masses $m=(m_a)$, or equivariant parameters for flavor symmetries, in these contexts.
 Boundaries are interesting ingredients in the physics of the theory, while domain walls ($\simeq$ line operators in two dimensions) provide a natural example of non-local disorder operators, and are akin to 't Hooft loops \refs{\tHooftHY,\KapustinPY,\GomisPF,\ItoEA}, vortex loops \refs{\DrukkerJM,\KapustinIW,\DrukkerSR}, surface operators \GukovJK, and domain walls \refs{\GaiottoSA,\GaiottoAK} in higher dimensions.

 The type of boundary conditions ${\cal B}$ we study preserve B-type supersymmetries \refs{\WittenZZ}.
-For abelian gauge theories general B-type boundary conditions were formulated in \HerbstJQ.
+For abelian gauge theories general B-type boundary conditions were formulated in \HerbstJQ~and the references therein.
 We extend these boundary conditions, in a straightforward way, to theories with non-abelian gauge groups and twisted masses.
 We will argue that the hemisphere partition function $Z_{\rm hem}({\cal B};t;m)$ is the overlap $\langle \cal B|{\tt 1}\rangle$ of two states, where both the boundary state $\langle {\cal B}|$ and the state $|{\tt 1}\rangle$ created by a topological twist \CecottiME\ are zero-energy states in the Hilbert space for the Ramond-Ramond sector.

-When the gauge theory flows to a non-linear sigma model with a smooth target space, there are coarse and refined classifications of B-branes: 3mm \centerline{ 38.5mm $\{$B-branes$\}$ $\simeq$ derived category of coherent sheaves} 1mm \centerline{ -20mm $\{$topological charges$\}$ $\simeq$ K theory} 3mm
+When the gauge theory flows to a non-linear sigma model with a smooth target space, there are refined and coarse classifications of B-branes: 3mm \centerline{ 38.5mm $\{$B-branes$\}$ $\simeq$ derived category of coherent sheaves} 1mm \centerline{ -20mm $\{$topological charges$\}$ $\simeq$ K theory} 3mm

 The latter amounts to classifying B-branes up to dynamical creation and annihilation (tachyon condensation \SenSM) processes.
 For details and precise treatments on these mathematical concepts, see for example \refs{\AspinwallJR,\BraneBook,\CG}.
 In type II string theory compactified on a Calabi-Yau, such topological charges of branes determine the central charges \WittenMH\ of the extended supersymmetry algebra in non-compact dimensions.
 This central charge is given precisely by the overlap $\langle \cal B|{\tt 1}\rangle$ \OoguriCK.
 We will argue that the hemisphere partition function $Z_{\rm hem}({\cal B})$ indeed depends only on the K theory class of the brane.
 The known formula for the central charge, which is valid in the large volume limit and was obtained by an anomaly inflow argument \MinasianMM, provides a useful check of our result and is completed by our exact formula.